decaporg/decap-cms/website/content/docs/add-to-your-site.md

 ## Authentication

 Now that you have your Netlify CMS files in place and configured, all that's left is to enable authentication.
-We're using the [Netlify](https://www.netlify.com/) platform here because it's one of the quickest ways to get started, but you can learn about other authentication options in the [Authentication &amp; Backends](../authentication-backends) doc.
+We're using the [Netlify](https://www.netlify.com/) platform here because it's one of the quickest ways to get started, but you can learn about other authentication options in the [Backends](/docs/backends-overview) doc.

 ### Setup on Netlify